Bareflank/static_interface_pattern/README.md

-# Static Abstract Interface Pattern
+# Static Interface Pattern (SIP)

-The static abstract interface pattern (SAIP) provides the ability to implement the S.O.L.I.D. design principles, including the use of abstract interfaces without the need for virtual inheritance, improving the run-time performance of abstraction.
+SIP provides the ability to implement the S.O.L.I.D. design principles in C++ without the need for virtual inheritance.

 ## General Problem